Illinois-IoT/main-project/tutorials/day4/day4.md

     app.run()
 ```

 Perfect.
 Now you have a flask app!
 But as you've probably already guessed, our app doesn't do anything.
 We need to create accessible routes.
+Put this code before the if statement.

 ``` Python
 @app.route('/')